Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Game Design Approach

 \subsubsection{Instructions and Hints}

 To support players, the game includes instructional content that features definitions\cite{molina2021fake,wu2019misinformation}, examples\cite{bbcCoronavirusBill}, and strategies for both creating and debunking misinformation.
 This content draws on insight gained into misinformation from research literature and practice.
-For the misinformation creator role, we applied the Elaboration Likelihood Model and used simple examples to teach players to craft persuasive misinformation\cite{petty1984source,moran2016makes}.
-For the misinformation debunker role, we used an Agence France-Presse fact-checking style-guide and an guide published by the EU on communicating with proponents of conspiracy theories \cite{afp2024,eeas2024}.
+For the Influencer, we applied the Elaboration Likelihood Model and used simple examples to teach players to craft persuasive misinformation\cite{petty1984source,moran2016makes}.
+For the Journalist, we used an Agence France-Presse fact-checking style-guide and an guide published by the EU on communicating with proponents of conspiracy theories \cite{afp2024,eeas2024}.
 These were the inspiration for a user-friendly guide we developed to assist game players to identify misinformation and equip them with effective debunking strategies.
-Additionally, the game offers two hints during each round to inspire players.
-The detailed hint is crafted by the authors using the same materials used to create the in-game news.
-The simple hint is generated by ChatGPT-4o model.
+Additionally, each round offers two hints to support players.
+The detailed hint is crafted by the authors using the same materials as the ``News''.
+The simple hint is generated by GPT-4o model.
 When authors used it to review the news and ensure balanced gameplay, it provided concise suggestions on how each player might respond from their perspective.
 (Full instructions and hints can be found in the supplementary materials)